ArseniBarsegyan/TestDoc/README.md

 **Policy**

 Http clients are using policy for http errors.
 On 400, 403, 408, 5XX http error code http client retry attempt 2 times (0.2, 0.5 sec time span).
 If error repeat, it'll be thrown.

+**Authentication flow**

+During http request http handlers handle request (chain of responsibility pattern), modify it, if necessary, and then throw it to next http handler.
+API requires user authentication in system (access token is required), **AuthenticatedHttpClientHandler** checks if token present in http request headers.
+If no token founded, this handler redirect request to identity server.
+After successful login token got saved to secure local storage, added to http request header and request performed to API.

+## Deeplinking

+App use deeplinking for performance review section.
+Deeplinking has next flow:
+- User recieve e-mail with link
+- User opens link and select installed app as link handler
+- App open and navigate user to performance review section

+Also, deeplinking works for push-notification.
+- User recieve push notification
+- User tap on notification
+- App open and navigate user to performance review section

 ## Workflow:
 **Using shared code**